Maned rat

-The maned rat or (African) crested rat (Lophiomys imhausi) is a nocturnal, long-haired and bushy-tailed East African rodent that superficially resembles a porcupine.
-The world's only poisonous rodent, the maned rat borrows toxins from plants to fend off predators.
+The maned rat or African crested rat (Lophiomys imhausi) is a nocturnal, long-haired and bushy-tailed East African rodent that superficially resembles a porcupine.
+The world's only known poisonous rodent, the maned rat sequesters toxins from plants to fend off predators.

 Description

 The maned rat's body can grow up to 14 in long, or 21 in from head to tail.
 The coat consists of long, silver and black-tipped guard hairs over a dense, woolly, grey and white undercoat, with the face and limbs having short, black fur.
 A mane of longer, coarser black-and-white banded hairs extends from the top of the animal's head to just beyond the base of the tail.
 This mane is bordered by a broad, white-bordered strip of hairs covering an area of glandular skin.
 The forelimbs and hind limbs have short black fur.
 The forefeet are large and digit 1 of the forefeet does not have a claw while digits 2-5 have a well developed claw.

 When the animal is threatened or excited, the mane erects and this strip parts, exposing the glandular area.
 The hairs in this area are, at the tips, like ordinary hair, but are otherwise spongy, fibrous, and absorbent with a honeycomb structure.
 The rat is known to deliberately smear these hairs with poison from the bark of the Acokanthera schimperi, the poison arrow tree, on which it chews, thus creating a defense mechanism that can sicken or even kill predators which attempt to bite it.
-It is the only mammal known to utilize and store toxins from a different species in nature to protect itself, with no known adverse effects to themselves.
+It is the only rodent known to utilize and store toxins from a different species in nature to protect itself, with no known adverse effects to themselves.

 L. imhausi differs from typical Muridae in having the temporal fossa roofed over a thin plate of bone, rudimentary clavicles, and an opposable hallux.
 The dorsal surface of the skull is covered with small bony projections which gives it a pebbled look.
 The projections are 0.3mm across and are separated every 0.3mm.
 On these grounds, it has been made the type of a family; its dentition, however, is typical Cricetine.
 The dental formula is 1/1, 0/0, 0/0, 3/3, giving it a total of 16 teeth.
 The cusps of the molars are arranged biserially and connected medially by longitudinal enamel crests.